© 2026 - Octane Automotive BV

 Note: These factors may influence buyer interest.
 Value depends on many factors.

-Regular F80 M3 (2014-2018, 431 hp), F80 M3 Competition Package (2016-2018, 450 hp, factory-installed Adaptive M suspension and sharpened chassis), or F80 M3 CS (2018, 460 hp, factory-installed Michelin Pilot Sport Cup 2 tyres and factory-installed carbon details).
+Regular F80 M3 (2014-2018, 431 hp), F80 M3 Competition Package (2016-2018, 450 hp, Adaptive M suspension and sharpened chassis), or F80 M3 CS (2018, 460 hp, Michelin Pilot Sport Cup 2 tyres and carbon details).
 Model year, chassis number, and engine number.

-The biturbo S55 with direct injection has known points of attention with factory-installed carbon build-up on valves at higher mileage (above 60,000 km, depending on use).
-Document factory walnut blasting (the procedure where walnut shells are blasted through the intakes to remove carbon build-up) with invoices from BMW M Classic or recognised M specialist.
+The biturbo S55 with direct injection has known points of attention with carbon build-up on valves at higher mileage (above 60,000 km, depending on use).
+Document walnut blasting (the procedure where walnut shells are blasted through the intakes to remove carbon build-up) with invoices from BMW M Classic or recognised M specialist.

 Number of previous owners, mileage, manual or M-DCT specification, any trackday participation, geographic distribution.
 For collector-oriented sales the manual specification is generally higher priced.
 For M3 CS: low mileage is substantially value-driving.
 For regular F80 M3 an average use with full service history is acceptable.